freerange/freeagent_transaction_explainer/README.md

 *NOTE.* This video is of the older bookmarklet version.
 We plan to update it soon.

+## Keyboard shortcut

+You can also trigger the extension to explain a transaction using the keyboard shortcut which by default is `Command+E` on a Mac or `Ctrl+E` on a PC.
+You can change the key combination by clicking the [Keyboard Shortcuts](chrome://extensions/configureCommands) link at the bottom of the [Chrome Extensions](chrome://extensions) page and setting the "Activate the extension" value for "FreeAgent Transaction Explainer".

 ## License

 The FreeAgent Transaction Explainer is released under the [MIT License](https://github.com/freerange/recap/blob/master/LICENSE).